-Qualifications: Law Student (2L+) at a civil law university
+Qualifications: Law Student (2L+) at McGill University

 “I volunteer at the LICM because it lets me use my legal research skills to help real people with real problems.
 That’s why I got into law.”

 “Volunteering at the LICM was an incredibly rewarding and memorable experience.
 It not only enabled me to develop my research skills, but also allowed me to help clients in need and develop strong friendships with my classmates.”

 “Volunteering for the LICM was the first time I was able to apply what I learned in class in the real world.
 It was both gratifying and motivating.”

 Are you a past LICM volunteer or Director?
 We want to stay in touch!
 Please fill out the following form to be put on our alumni list and to receive our newsletter.

 If you practice law and wish to put your expertise to use by helping out at the Clinic, do not hesitate to consult the “Practising lawyers” section.

 Are you interested in helping the Clinic offer free, high quality legal information to members of the McGill community and to the general public?
 The Clinic is always in search of practicing lawyers who can help its student Directors learn more about their area of expertise, as well as review internal legal resources.

 Let us know how you would like to contribute to the Clinic by filling in this form: